How Offline Scoring Works

 1

-Load the match while online
+Import the match while online (or from the hub)

 2